 You start as a little kid assuming anything in the entire world is possible.
 That’s why it’s so fun to ask kids what they want to be when they grow up.
-They’re just like, “Well I’m going to be president of the United States or an astronaut?” like with this “I haven’t decided yet among every single option in the world please give me some time?” attitude.
-The speed in which we lose that confidence in ourselves (*cough* women *cough*) is absolutely devastating.
+They’re just like, “Well I’m going to be president of the United States or an astronaut?” with this “I haven’t decided yet among every single option in the world please give me some time?” attitude.
+The speed at which we lose that confidence in ourselves (*cough* women *cough*) is absolutely devastating.
 You were born thinking you could achieve anything and somehow you taught your subconscious the opposite.
 But it’s merely a state of thought.

 You got this.